 - Proper planning: a well-structured checklist is meant to ensure the smooth running of the induction process.

-Important Things to Include on the Induction Checklist
+Important Things to Include in a New Employee Induction Checklist

 The activities and details listed in an induction checklist vary from organization to organization depending on the complexity and size of the company.
 Below, we shall discuss a few of the things that make up a standard induction checklist, shall we?